namanhd/discord-haskell-extensions/README.md

 # Noglobot Haskell

-My own Discord bot, using the `discord-haskell` library.

-Originally a personal bot written mostly for my own learning; now more like a general abstraction layer over the lower-level `discord-haskell` library so that common Discord bot features like commands can be more quickly written.
+Originally a personal bot written mostly for my own learning; now more like a general abstraction layer over the lower-level `discord-haskell` library so that common Discord bot features, specifically commands, can be more quickly written.

 ## Features
 - Easy command definition interface using `do` notation.
 Supports subcommands, aliasing, and referring to previously-defined commands.